Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Error estimate of the truncation for the PB equation

-In the previous section, we introduced a particle system to find the solution to the equilibrium PB equation by RBM in a bounded truncated domain.
-In this section, we will show in the PDE level the validity of the truncation in a special case.
-In other words, the solution of the PB equation in truncated domain $\Omega_L$ converges to the solution of the PB equation in $\Omega$ exponentially fast.
+In this section, we will show in the PDE level the validity of the truncation in a special case for the PB equation.
+In other words, the solution of the PB equation in the truncated domain $\Omega_L$ converges to the solution of the PB equation in $\Omega$ exponentially fast.
+We believe similar error control happens for the PNP equations but we leave this for future investigation.